neilg63/rotary-add/README.md

 let second_number: u8 = 6;

 let result = first_number.cycle_add(&second_number, 24);
 // yields 4.
-We have to use u8 as a primitive data type, but
+We have to use u8 as a primitive data type with a higher maximum value
 ```

 #### Subtraction